FRANCESC

 Discover my research

-Understanding biological systems with chemometrics
+Understanding biological systems with chemoinformatics

 My name is Francesc Puig-Castellví and I am a postdoctoral researcher at European Genomic Institute for Diabetes in Lille, France.
 My long-term research is focused on deciphering how microbiomes respond to perturbations of any kind.